 Source: Having picked up a ton of bottles from dirt path.

-By Moonseekerjade from Onset, MA
+By sherry from Onset, MA

 This cute craft uses watered-down paint to create a dripping pattern.
 Depending on the colors you choose, the results can look like marble, tie-dye, dripping paint and much more.
-Great as a gift itself, or filled with bath salts/oils or other non-food items.